Copy and paste the below script into your own website or blog to embed this book.

 Well, I shall use them.
 It’s taken me years to work up the courage, but now I’m ready.
 I’ll arrange Karen’s eager work and Rodney Harper’s diary and the reports from 1959, and I’ll fill in the rest myself, the events of March 2009, which I can only think of as the Harper/Anderman Golden Anniversary.
 I will tell their story.

-Tom Savage is the USA Today bestselling author of seven previous novels and numerous short stories.
-His books have been published in fifteen countries, and his bestselling novel Valentine was made into a Warner Bros. film.
+Tom Savage is the USA Today bestselling author of A Penny for the Hangman, the Nora Baron series, and many other novels and short stories.
+His books have been published in fifteen countries, and his novel Valentine was made into a Warner Bros. film.
 Raised in St. Thomas, Virgin Islands, he now lives in New York City, where he worked for many years at Murder Ink®, the world’s first mystery bookstore.